Ken Olfson: Personal life and death

-After many years of volunteering as a lay counselor at the Southern California Counseling Center, he was given a staff position as the head of the Training Lay Counselors program and asked to design it from scratch.
-This group was well-attended and wildly popular.
+After volunteering as a lay counselor at the Southern California Counseling Center, the organization appointed him to a staff position as the head of the Training Lay Counselors program.
+He designed the program, which was attended by the public.

 He had a twin, Lewy Olfson, who wrote children's books.

 Ken Olfson died of a heart attack on December 31, 1997 in Los Angeles after a two-month illness.
 He was age 60.